NovaCygni/BAPIPS.py/README.md

 # BAPIPS.py
 BlackArch Post Installation Python Stuff Script.
-This should detect and install all the required Python2 and Python3 Modules Blackarch uses
+This should detect and install all the required Python2 and Python3 Modules Blackarch uses.
+Prerelease version.